Phil Stanford

-Phil Stanford is an American journalist and author based in Oregon.
+Phil Stanford is an American journalist and author.
 He is best known for his work on the 1989 murder of Oregon Department of Corrections director Michael Francke and his efforts to prove the innocence of Frank Gable, who was wrongfully convicted of the crime.
 His 1994 Oregonian series on the “Happy Face Killer” case resulted in two innocent people being released from prison.

-He is the author of Portland Confidential and three other books, as well as the lead writer and executive producer of the hit podcast series "Murder in Oregon: Who Killed Michael Francke?"
+And his book The Peyton-Allan Files makes the case that the 1960 murder of two Portland teenagers was committed by the serial killer Ed Edwards and not the two men wrongly convicted of the crime.
+He is the author of Portland Confidential and three other books, as well as the lead writer and an executive producer of the hit podcast series "Murder in Oregon: Who Killed Michael Francke?"

 Career

 The Oregonian

 From 1987 to 1994, Stanford wrote a column for the Oregonian which covered crime and local politics.
 Despite the popularity of the column and the success of the "Happy Face Killer" series, disagreements with management over his coverage of the Francke murder led Stanford to quit the paper in 1994.
 Stanford continued to write about the Francke case and police corruption in his column for the Portland Tribune, which ran from 2001 to 2008.

-Before moving to Oregon, Stanford worked as a magazine writer and editor in Washington, D.C. and San Francisco.
-He has written for a number of publications including The New York Times Magazine, The Washingtonian, Parade, Columbia Journalism Review, and Rolling Stone.
+Early career

+After getting out of the army in 1968, Stanford worked as a legman for I.F.
+Stone in Washington, D.C., then moved to Portland, Oregon, where he started a political magazine, Oregon Times.
+He subsequently returned to D.C. where he wrote for a number publications including The New York Times Magazine, Columbia Journalism Review, The Washingtonian, and Parade.
+Before returning to Oregon in 1987 to take a job with the Oregonian, he also worked as an aide to Congressman Les Aspin, editor and columnist for the political magazine Inquiry in San Francisco, crime writer for the Miami News, and in a hiatus from journalism entirely, as a private investigator in Miami.